 The American Airlines Citi / AAdvantage Platinum Select MasterCard, on the other hand, will take you a maximum of only 10 months to earn a transatlantic flight.
 This card is much less flexible though, since you can only purchase flights through AAdvantage.
-It also lacks the generous bonus earning categories offered by some of the other cards on the list.
+It also lacks the

 |Card:||Cit / AAdvantage Platinum Select MasterCard|